fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 ```
 A [controller](https://kubernetes.io/docs/concepts/architecture/controller/) in Kubernetes monitors resources it is interested in and it "reconciles" in response to relevant events.
 That means it changes the clusters state to match the desired state.
 In this example that could mean creating a specific pod whenever a new PipelineRun is requested.
 Another controller, the kube-scheduler, notices the requirement of a new pod and goes on to schedule it to a node.

-Therefore, to understand the PipelineRun resource we have to check its reconciler implementation at `pkg/reconciler/pipelinerun/pipelinerun.go`.
+Therefore, to understand the PipelineRun resource, we have to check its reconciler implementation at `pkg/reconciler/pipelinerun/pipelinerun.go`.

 Before diving into the code I wanted to take a break and play around with the functionality first.
 While doing so I noticed the "Edit and run" button of my existing PipelineRun.
 It presented a nicely readable and editable YAML file containing the definition of my PipelineRun resource: